rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 In RethinkDB data always remains immediately consistent and conflict-free, and a read that follows a write is always guaranteed to see the write.
-This is accomplished by always assigning every shard to a single authoritative master.
+This is accomplished by always assigning every shard to a single authoritative primary replica.
-All reads and writes to any key in a given shard always get routed to its respective master where they're ordered and evaluated.
+All reads and writes to any key in a given shard always get routed to its respective primary where they're ordered and evaluated.

 Both MongoDB and RethinkDB allow out-of-date reads.